Okay, warning that this is a bit long. Enjoy!

 We entered our third year of marriage and I had baby on the brain for about 6 months when we were presented with a business opportunity that would allow me to stay-at-home (or at least work part-time) with kids.
 As that had always been a holdup for us starting our family in the past, we started talking seriously about expanding our duo.
 One day Dust said to me, “Why don’t we just try for both (adoption and natural) and hope for 'twins'?!”
-That sounded like the best idea ever to me as I have always wanted twins.
+That sounded like the best idea as I have always wanted twins.

 So we started the process for both in the summer of 2008.
 We got pregnant the month after we sent our first application in to our agency!
 It was a blessing beyond belief that I did not have a terribly difficult first trimester as I had about a bajillion paper chases to tackle with the adoption.